-While many single-product companies or startups can get away with not having these fundamentals in place for a bit, especially at an early stage where a solopreneur runs the show.
-However, in a sea of online funnels and startups, even the single employee business needs to differentiate itself and offer clients or investors a solid reason to invest.
+While many single-product companies or startups can get away with not having these fundamentals in place for a bit, especially at an early stage where a solopreneur frantically runs the show.
+In a sea of online funnels and startups, even the single employee business needs to differentiate itself and offer clients or investors a solid reason to invest here.

 It’s also important to know that many businesses face problems just beyond the startup stage problems as the company moves towards growth and scale.

-Tuns out that having that vision, mission, and values statements are just as powerful for internal communications as they are for the external world.
+Tuns out that having powerful vision, mission, and values statements are just as critical for operations and internal communications as they are for the external world.

-From simple decisions such as contracting and hiring to marketing, partnering, or expanding product lines, these Business Foundations documents become invaluable reference documents that serve to guide your business trajectory.
+From simple decisions such as contracting and hiring to marketing, partnering, or expanding product lines, these Business Foundations documents become invaluable reference points that serve to guide your business trajectory.